cah-ricksuggs/celery-once/README.rst

 Chaining
 --------

 Chaining off of an AlreadyQueued task will result in the subsequent tasks never being executed.
-To solve this problem, use the CeleryOnce instead of Celery when creating your app:
+To solve this problem, use CeleryOnce instead of Celery when creating your app:

 .. code:: python